kriersd/JazzHands/docs/index.md

 * From the hamburger Menu top right Services -> Domain Registration

-* change from locked to unlocked
+* change from Locked to Unlocked

+* Click the twistie to expand details below your new DNS record

 * Update Custom Name Servers

 * Select the Add/Edit NS Link

-* Replace the existing Name Server Entries with
+* Replace the existing Name Server Entries with the 2 new entries from your Internet Services

 * the New Name servers provided by CIS

 * Select the Associate Button

-* You'll recieve a success verification notification pop up in the top right of the IBM Cloud page Navigate to your CIS Tab
+* You'll receive a success verification notification pop up in the top right of the IBM Cloud page Navigate to your CIS Tab

 * Within your CIS Management Page, reload the page, verify that your domain is active by noting the green indicator with a state of "Active"

-* Scroll to the Load Balancers Link and select
+* Scroll to the Load Balancers Link and select the link

-* Scroll to the Origin Pools Section select Create Pool Button
+* Scroll to the Origin Pools Section select Create Pool button

 * Input a Pool Name such as JazzHands (no spaces)

-* In the Health check section input a "/"and define the port # as 80
+* In the Health check section input a "/" and define the port # as 80

-* Select a region that's relevant
+* Under Health Check Region, select a region that's nearest your Kubernetes services

-* Omit your e-mail, thank me later
+* Omit your e-mail (you will thank me later)
-Scroll to the Origins Section Provide an Origin name and provide the exteral IP address noted previously from the kubectl describe service command Select Enable toggle to right to enable the address
+* Scroll to the Origins Section
+* Provide an Origin name and provide the exteral IP address noted previously from the kubectl describe service command
+* Select Enable toggle to right to enable the address

 * Click the Add Origin Button up run the OC get services command and make note of the jazzhands-lb EXTERNAL-IP ip address